If starting a website for your business is a goal this year, add one more thing to your to-do list: creating a custom email address.

 Give each employee the ability to change their password and settings, but maintain administrative rights so that if they leave the company you can still access and manage their email account.

 When staff leaves, make sure to set up email forwarding for those emails to automatically send to another employee.

-Create a Custom Professional Email is Easy with Your Hosting Provider
+Creating a Custom Personalized Email is Easy with Your Hosting Provider

 First impressions are everything, and how potential customers see you will determine how successful your brand will be.
 Not only does a custom email address deliver a level of professionalism, it allows your users to send and receive mail that is consistent with the business’s brand.
 Consider your email address your calling card, and make it memorable!